Britain's FTSE lags euro zone peers

 The index lagged the blue-chip Euro STOXX 50,

-which was up 1.4 percent, boosted by hopes that Greece can reach
+which was up 1.2 percent boosted by hopes that Greece can reach

 a deal with its creditors this week and by a drop in the euro